CCC-members/Riemannian-Manifold-Multinational-Data/README.md

-# Riemannian-Manifold-Multinational-Data
-Contains code to map Cross-Spectra EEG data to an Euclidean space following this steps:
-1-Apply average reference to the Cross-Spectra data (eliminate one row and one column to each matrix)
+## CrossSpecRiemanMap
+preQEEGspec :
+1- quality EEG by viewer (Babayan et al., 2019)
+2- save all figures and then good in to crossponding dataset folder, bad in to disqEEGMultiData if want to check on online, ture on 'puse'

+preproCrossM:
+1- transfer CrossM reference to agerage
-2-Apply Hilbert-Smith regularization method described in Schneider-Luftman & Walden, 2015
+2- global scale factorization of CrossM of each subject 3- Hibert-Smith regurization Schneider-Luftman & Walden, 2015
+5-save all subjects into one folder information including proprocessed CrossM, age, sex, country, devices

+mainLogMap:
-3-Group data by Manifolds of single frequencies for all subjects
+1- group data by Manifolds of single frequencies for all subjects
-4-Find mean of the Manifolds
+2- calculate Riemann mean
-5-Map from Manifold space to Eucliden space using the methods described in Pennec et al., 2006
+3- logMap form manifold to Eculiden sapce  Pennec et al., 2006

+external:
+mmtoobox2.3
+QEEGT-Toolbox-master

+##Carlos&Min&YingWang
+# 2021/3/11